-WhiteHawk CEC Inc. 2016 Financial Report
+WhiteHawk CEC Inc. Financial Report for the Six Months Ended 30 June 2017

 Directors' Declaration

 The Directors have determined that the company is not a reporting entity and that this special purpose financial report should be prepared in accordance with the accounting policies outlined in Note 1 to the financial statements.